mathusanaruds/Simple_Spring_Boot_Project/README.md

-This is a simple spring boot application for beginners with all CURD methods.
+This is a simple spring boot application for beginners with all CRUD methods.
 Happy coding.